Hasbro: Criticism and controversy

 In 2007, a workers' rights group investigated several of Hasbro's Chinese suppliers and found that, in one instance, a toy factory in China's Guangxi Province had hired 1000 junior high school students.
 The same group discovered other widespread labor violations, including unsafe working conditions, mandatory overtime, verbal abuse and sexual harassment of employees.
 Hasbro issued a statement, saying that it would "act swiftly and decisively in making any necessary changes" and had "increased the intensity of [its] ongoing safety review efforts."
 Critics pointed out that Hasbro had no official regulatory control of these factories.
 Hasbro responded by hiring independent auditors.
-These auditors make unannounced visits to the East Asian subcontractors.
-Reports then emerged that the factory managers have been coached in how to fool the auditors.
+These auditors made unannounced visits to the East Asian subcontractors.
+Reports then emerged that the factory managers have been coached in how to deceive the auditors.

 Hasbro has also been criticized for focusing some of its products on specific demographic groups.
-For example, a letter spread widely on social media in November 2012 written by a six-year-old Irish girl complaining about the lack of female characters in the guessing game Guess Who?
+For example, a letter spread widely on social media in November 2012 written by a six-year-old Irish girl complaining about the lack of female characters in the guessing game Guess Who?.
 This garnered attention in the press after the girl's mother posted the exchange on her blog.
 Guess Who? had previously received complaints over gender and ethnic bias in its choice of 24 images.

-Hasbro primarily sells toys directed at either the girl or boy markets.
+Hasbro primarily sells toys directed at girl or boy markets.
 As such, there have been criticisms that Hasbro's toys reinforce gender stereotypes.
 For example, in December 2012, 13-year-old McKenna Pope started a campaign on Change.org, calling on the company to create a "boy-friendly" version of the popular Easy-Bake Oven and to feature boys on their packaging and materials.
 Within a week, over 30,000 people signed her petition.